neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide.md

 # Accountability as a solution against unproductivity

 Accountability is the __invisible magical force that gets us to be productive in school and work despite lackluster motivation__.
-Sure, we end up working right up till the deadline and the night before, but <i><strong>we get it done</i></strong>.
+Sure, we end up working right up till the deadline and the night before, but __we get it done__.
 As mentioned above, accountability involves:

 #### * A strict deadline
 #### * A set of consequences if a deliverable isn’t completed on time